Mahindra BE 6

-The Mahindra BE 6 is a battery electric compact crossover SUV produced by Mahindra & Mahindra.
-Based on the INGLO electric vehicle platform, the vehicle was introduced in 2024 along with the XEV 9e, and is one of the first models in Mahindra’s new electric SUV lineup.
+The Mahindra BE 6 is an electric subcompact crossover coupe SUV produced by Mahindra & Mahindra.
+Based on the INGLO electric vehicle platform, the vehicle was introduced in 2024, along with the XEV 9e, and is one of the first models in Mahindra’s new electric SUV lineup.

 History

-Mahindra initially unveiled the BE 6 as BE 6e, but on 6th December 2024 there was a trademark dispute between an airline company IndiGo and Mahindra for the trademark "6E" which is the airline's IATA code, used in the car name.
-Mahindra in the end, renamed the car name from BE 6e to BE 6.
+Mahindra initially unveiled the BE 6 as BE 6e, but on 6 December 2024 there was a trademark dispute between IndiGo and Mahindra for the suffix "6E", which is IndiGo's IATA code, used in the car name.
+Mahindra then renamed the car from BE 6e to BE 6.